-- I was on the "How I Got There" panel at the Women in Advanced Computing Summit (June 2013).
+- On being a woman in computer science at the "How I Got There" panel at the Women in Advanced Computing Summit (June 2013).
 Video here.

-- I discuss graduate school and computer science in Lan Li's short documentary film rocks, bands, logic (fall 2011).
+- On graduate school in computer science in Lan Li's short documentary film rocks, bands, logic (fall 2011).

-In spring 2010, I started the annual MIT Programming Languages Offsite Meeting for exchanging updates and ideas among the eight MIT research groups in programming languages, software engineering, and human-computer interaction.
+In spring 2010, I started the annual MIT Programming Languages Offsite Meeting for exchanging ideas among MIT research groups in programming languages, software engineering, and human-computer interaction.

 In fall 2009, I co-founded Graduate Women at MIT for the promoting the personal and professional development of graduate women.
-As of spring 2013, we had over 1500 mailing list members and over 80 planning committee members running our mentoring program and two annual conferences.
 I also created the Positivity@MIT project for creating a more positive workplace environment.